The Writings of John Wesley

 Christian Perfection

 On New Year’s Day 1737, JW stopped in Darian, Georgia, where the local minister gave him a copy of the Reverent Thomas Halyburton’s Memoirs (published 1714).
-In it Halyburton shares his conversion testimony.
+In the Memoirs Halyburton shares his conversion testimony.
 Over the next two weeks JW read the Memoirs nearly every waking moment.
 Needless to say, the Memoirs made a deep impression on JW.
 In February 1739 JW published an extract of the Memoirs in which he spelled out in the preface his understanding of sin as voluntary transgressions of a known law of God.
-This definition would play a definitive role in shaping his doctrine of Christian perfection as salvation from all (voluntary) sin:
+This definition would play a key part in shaping his doctrine of Christian perfection as salvation from all (voluntary) sin:

 Extract of Life & Death of Thomas Halyburton 1st ed 1739